Phildo/expandpass/README.md

 ```

 Output:
-(run it yourself! it's already in `seed.txt`- it should output 497 lines)
+(run it yourself! it's already in `seed.txt`- it should output 496 lines)

-NOTE- the entire seed.txt file has a default implicit Sequence Group `<>` specified around it.
+NOTE- seed files have a default implicit Sequence Group `<>` specified around it.

 # MODIFIERS: